“Never for a single moment, betray your credo or pretend, but be alive … alive and burning to the end.”

 I am the author of two travel/adventure novels: “Chuck Life’s a Trip,” which is based on a life-changing trip I took around the world with my childhood buddies in 2006, and “Saving Jahan,” which is based on my Peace Corps service in Turkmenistan.
 I am also the author of a poetry collection, “The Heart That Beats,” and a popular blog, “Breaking the Seal,” both of which document my life as a writer in California and Prague.

-I currently live between Prague, where I teach English to keep the lights on, and Livermore in Northern California, where I grew up.
+I currently live between Oman, where I teach English to keep the lights on, and Livermore in Northern California, where I grew up.

 Writing and traveling are my greatest passions.
 To date, I have visited over eighty countries, and have written the above-mentioned novels, poetry collection, and blog based on my experiences.